 Sweet potatoes/kumara.
 Sweet potatoes are rich in potassium, a mineral known to combat high blood pressure, a condition which develops a higher risk of erectile dysfunction.
 Sweet potatoes are also rich in beta-carotene, providing the body with plenty of vitamin A, which helps to boost fertility by promoting better cervical fluid.

 As well as boosting blood flow, dark chocolate increases the feel-good hormones serotonin and dopamine, helping to lower stress levels and promote relaxation.
 These two reasons alone, make dark chocolate the perfect accompaniment to a quiet night in.

 Oysters.
 Oysters have a reputation for being a libido booster.
 Whether it is the shape and texture of the shell or the fact that they are packed with lots of libido boosting zinc, minerals, and amino acids, is unclear.
 Oysters are also packed with B vitamins which helps with the all-important circulation.

 Watermelon.
 As well as being rich in lycopene, watermelon also contains citrulline, which converts to the amino acid arginine.
-This helps relax blood vessels similar to the way Viagra works.
+This helps relax blood vessels similar to the way the famous blue pill for libido works.

 Ginger.
 Ginger is more often known for its anti-nausea and circulation boosting properties however it can also boost sex drive.
 Try some ginger tea, or grate a little ginger into a spicy curry alongside chili.